SecondNewtonLaw/Global-Functions-Documentation/Libraries/Filesystem.md

 > **Filesystem** functions should restrict access to read and write potentially harmful file types like `.exe` or `.bat`

 > [!NOTE]
-> If a file/folder does not exist and it is checked via `isfolder`/`isfile` it should return false
+> If a file or folder does not exist and it is checked via `isfolder`/`isfile` it should return false

 ---